-- buildings will generally be of two storeys in height - shop fronts and fascias shall address the six key principles for good shop front design set out in the Council's Supplementary Planning Guidance on Shop Fronts and Signs - corporate identity should be tailored to suit the context of the building or street - illumination shall be subdued and appropriate to the building.
-There shall be no backlighting of shop signs.
+- buildings will generally be of two storeys in height - shop fronts and fascias shall address the six key principles for good shop front design set out in the Council's Supplementary Planning Guidance on Shop Fronts and Signs, as summarised in Appendix 7 - corporate identity should be tailored to suit the context of the building or street - illumination shall be subdued and appropriate to the building.
+Signage shall not be backlit unless it can be demonstrated that there is no significant impact on visual amenities.
 Neon lighting will not generally be supported - materials, lettering and colour shall be sensitively chosen and appropriate to the existing building and the area.
-Vibrant colours for shop fronts and signs will not be supported - security safeguards shall be unobtrusive and of appropriate colour - important vistas of key buildings, such as Knowle Church, shall be maintained - street furniture and signage shall avoid cluttering the appearance of the area.
+Vibrant colours for shop fronts and signs will not be supported - security safeguards shall be unobtrusive and of appropriate colour - important vistas of of listed and local listed buildings, as identified in Appendix 3 of the Knowle Conservation Appraisal 2007, shall be maintained - street furniture and signage shall avoid cluttering the appearance of the area.